exercism/docs/building/tracks/config-json.md

   - `editor`: additional read-only editor file(s) patterns (optional)
 - `test_runner`: an object describing the track's test runner (if any): (required if `status.test_runner` is `true`)
   - `average_run_time`: a `number` value for the number of seconds the test runner takes on average to run, rounded to one decimal point precision (e.g. `1.8`) (required if `status.test_runner` is `true`)
+- `approaches`: an object with metadata on the track's approaches: (required if the track has any approaches)
+  - `snippet_extension`: a string value used for the snippet file's extension (e.g. `rb`) (required if the track has any approaches)

 ### Files